ibrahimbmohammed/my_portfolio/README.md

  const MyComponent = () => ....
  }
  ```
- > keys of the interface should have the same name as the keys of the properties the component is expecting,  its should match the keys of the properties returned by the backend
+ > keys of the interface should have the same name as the keys of the properties the component is expecting,  its should match the keys of the properties returned by the backend.

  > this can be disregarded only if the interface is repeated more than twice, or the interface is more than 15 lines long, then it make sense to abstract at that point.

  #### Importing Types,  File Importing Hierarchy